top of page

 How I Taught Our Kids to Share Without Fighting

 Every parent has been there—two kids, one special toy or game, and an argument brewing.
 Arguing leads to big emotions, tears, or hitting depending on the season you're in.
-With 2 boys who enjoyed a lot of the same things this became a regular occurrence in our house that required constant interventions and peace talks.
+With 2 boys who enjoyed a lot of the same things, this became a regular occurrence in our house that required constant interventions and peace talks.
 As they got a little older I came up with a solution that has been a complete game changer for us.

-I don't believe in buying more items to end fights, instead I opted to teach our kids how to share fairly by letting them create their own time-sharing system.
+I don't believe in buying more items to end fights, instead I opted to teach our kids how to share fairly by helping them create their own time-sharing system.
 I wanted my kids to develop skills that would serve them for life: patience, teamwork, and self-regulation - not to run to the store and buy stuff to fix problems.

 This timer system has completely changed the way our kids handle turn-taking, fairness, and problem-solving—so much so that they now do it completely on their own, without adult intervention needed.